-With a growing focus on sustainability and supporting local businesses it is expected that more players will look to use local ingredients and local production over the forecast period.
-Aside from the environmental benefit of this it also offer the opportunity to make savings, while also creating a fresher image.
+With a growing focus on sustainability and supporting local businesses it is expected that more players will look to use local ingredients and production over the forecast period.
+Aside from the environmental benefits offered by this approach, it also offers companies the opportunity to make savings, while also creating a fresher, more natural image.

 Files are delivered directly into your account soon after payment is received and any tax is certification is verified (where applicable).